You are looking to expand your eCommerce business internationally when you come across the term – de minimis.

 How does de minimis apply to cross-border transactions?

 When goods get shipped to another country, the importing (or destination) country may wish to levy duties and taxes on those goods by collecting them from the person or company importing the products.
-Duties and taxes generate revenue for the importing country, but the de minimis can be used to encourage or discourage certain trade/purchasing habits of both consumers and businesses.
-So what does this have to do with de minimis?
+Duties and taxes generate revenue for the importing country.

 The process for assessing and collecting duties and taxes requires time and resources for the importing country, so it doesn’t make economic sense to spend time on low-value shipments.
 That is why each country sets its own de minimis value threshold for when it will assess duties and taxes on an import.
 Generally, the duty de minimis threshold will be different from the tax de minimis threshold.
 The value threshold is what we call the de minimis value.
 Anything below this value is considered to be, “so small or trivial that the law does not refer to it and will not consider it.”
 The de minimis value may also be used to encourage or discourage certain trade/purchasing habits.